Defluencer/dit/linked-data/README.md

 }
 ```
 ## Content Feed
-It's just a list of a user's content in cronological order.
+A list of links to a user's content in chronological order.
-Always resolve the IPNS name to get the most up to date version of this object.
-You can also subscribe to the IPNS topic for live update.
 ### IPLD Schemas
 - Feed Anchor
     - Content: list of IPLD links to some media content.